egberts/egberts.github.io-src/content/articles/openssl-default-ciphers.md

 * Wrong default location for an `openssl.cnf` file
 * Wrong configuration settings between TLS versions

-Ok, I got that first part right ... now.
+OK, I got that first part right ... now.

 But the part about "Between TLS versions?" (sigh)